jexxa-projects/JexxaAdapters/README.md

 *   A locally running [developer stack](deploy/developerStack.yml) providing a Postgres database, and ActiveMQ broker

 ### Build
-*   Checkout the new project in your favorite IDE
+*   Check out the new project in your favorite IDE

 *   Without running integration tests:
     ```shell